MadeleineWalder/pp5api/README.md

 Outcome: tests passed

-The user should be able to scroll infinitely to continuously view posts:
+The user should be able to scroll infinitely to continuously view posts ON EVERY:

 Posts on desktop: